Myroslav Serdyuk

-Myroslav Serdyuk (Мирослав Олександрович Сердюк; born 27 July 1999 in Chernihiv) is a Ukrainian professional footballer who plays as a midfielder for FC Chernihiv in the Ukrainian First League.
+Myroslav Oleksandrovych Serdyuk (Мирослав Олександрович Сердюк; born 27 July 1999) is a Ukrainian professional footballer who plays as a midfielder for Kudrivka in the Ukrainian First League.

 Early career

 In 2018 he played for Desna-2 Chernihiv, the reserve squad of Desna Chernihiv, making 44 appearances and scoring four goals.

 Career

+FC Chernihiv

-On 23 August 2022 he signed for FC Chernihiv in the Ukrainian First League.
+On 23 August 2022, Serdyuk signed for FC Chernihiv in the Ukrainian First League.
 On 27 August he made his Ukrainian First League debut against Skoruk Tomakivka.
-On 24 November 2022, he scores his first goal in Ukrainian First League, against Hirnyk-Sport Horishni Plavni at the Yunist Stadium in Horishni Plavni.
+On 24 November, he scored his first league goal against Hirnyk-Sport Horishni Plavni.
+In summer 2023 his contract was ended by mutual consent of the parties.

+Kudrivka

+Some days later, he moved to Kudrivka in Ukrainian Second League.
+On 29 July 2023 he made his debut in 2023–24 Ukrainian Cup against Olympia Savyntsi at the Tsentralnyi Stadion in Mykolaiv.

+Nyva Buzova

+In 2024, he joined Nyva Buzova, where he made his debut with the new club in the away match against Inhulets Petrove at the Inhulets Stadium in Petrove.

+Kudrivka

+Following the merger between Nyva Buzova and Kudrivka, he moved to Kudrivka just admitted in Ukrainian First League.
+Myroslav earned 18 caps in the league and 3 in Ukrainian Cup.
+On 1 June 2025, he heped the club to secure promotion to Ukrainian Premier League after win against FC Vorskla Poltava on aggregate 1–1 and win penalty 3–4.
+On 17 August 2024 he made his debut in Ukrainian Premier League against Poltava at the Obolon Arena.